Fallen trees and Scowls at Puzzlewood, Forest of Dean, UK

 Boy on Walkway into Puzzlewood, Coleford, UK

-Excited though we were, our first stop was the picnic area and lunch.
+Excited though we were, our first stop at Puzzlewood was at the picnic area and lunch.
 From here we could see the farm area, which houses small farmyard animals including goats, ducks, and donkeys.
-The boys enjoyed a quick meet and greet with the animals and then we were ready for our forest adventure.
+After a quick meet and greet with the animals, we were ready for our woodland adventure.

 Ancient woodland